 When a crisis happens and you conceal it, it breeds confusion and people fill in the gaps with their own worst-case scenario.

-When you accurately communication, it breeds compassion.
+When you accurately communicate, it breeds compassion.
 Your community can’t offer compassion unless they know what’s going on.“When you conceal the matter, it breeds confusion… when you communicate appropriately what’s going on, it breeds compassion.”
 Click To Tweet

 It’s a scary thought to share private pain to your congregation, but concealing it will delay the healing process.